Health Care issues affect us all, and determining the best means of addressing them is an important part of my work in Congress.

 Health care is a very personal issue between health care professional and patient.
 The federal government is already too highly involved in health care — further interference would be unwarranted and unproductive.
 That is why I strongly opposed and voted against Obamacare (the Patient Protection and Affordable Care Act).
 In addition, I have cosponsored and voted for every major legislative effort to repeal Obamacare in its entirety or to repeal provisions within the law.
 Health care needs reform, but a massive government takeover was the wrong answer and has done nothing to help solve one of the biggest issues in health care — cost.

 H.R.
-351 – Protecting Seniors’ Access to Medicare Act - would repeal Obamacare’s Independent Payment Advisory Board (IPAB), a de facto rationing board made up of unelected, unaccountable bureaucrats.
+849 - Protecting Seniors' Access to Medicare Act - Would repeal Obamacare's Independent Payment Advisory Board (IPAB), a de facto rationing board made up of unelected, unaccountable bureaucrats.